trucnguyenlam/D3StudioFork/index.md

 # D3StudioFork v4.2 by jester
-## A heavily improved Diablo 3 (RoS/Eternal) save editor based on the recently open-sourced [D3Studio](https://github.com/Tonic-Box/D3Studio) by TonicBox
+## A modern Diablo 3 save editor (Reaper of Souls and Eternal Collection), based on the recently open-sourced [D3Studio](https://github.com/Tonic-Box/D3Studio) by TonicBox

 ## Downloads can be found under [Releases](https://github.com/god-jester/D3StudioFork/releases)